The Spirit of the Flute

 The wind blew through the flute the first night and made a kind of real low tone.

 The second night the leaves of the little brush that was there and the grass would kind of sway over those holes and it sang a little bit.

 That was kind of scary, but I believe in the spirit.
 I thanked them for being there and for comforting me with that song and then when I did come down, it took me about maybe a week of making a lot of ugly noises on that thing, but then I got my first song.

-World renowned flute player, Keith Bear (Hidatsa and Mandan), is from the Three Affiliated Tribes in Fort Berthold, North Dakota.
-He is the son of Christine and John Bear of the Nagadawi Clan, and related to Chief Bullseye, the adopted father of Sacajawea.
-On his mother’s side, they are descendents of Chief Hairy Coat, and on his father’s side, to Turtles Sitting Bull.
-Keith is father to eleven children, ages 32 to 5.
+World-renowned flute player, Keith Bear (Hidatsa and Mandan), is from the Three Affiliated Tribes in Fort Berthold, North Dakota.
+He is the son of Christine and John Bear of the Nagadawi Clan and related to Chief Bullseye, the adopted father of Sacajawea.
+On his mother’s side, they are descendants of Chief Hairy Coat, and on his father’s side, to Turtles Sitting Bull.
+Keith is the father of eleven children, ages 32 to 5.

 Keith Bear (Mandan)